MatthAmoros/omni/README.md

 # Omni

-Omni aims to control various elements of a connected factory.
+Omni aims to be a centralized Factory 4.0 controller.

 ## Getting Started